National Problem Gambling Awareness Month kicks off March 1 - NewsBreak

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here .

-“I encourage all Pennsylvania residents to learn about the signs of problem gambling and help spread the message that treatment and resources are available, and recovery is possible,” said Department of Drug and Alcohol Programs Secretary Jen Smith.
+“I encourage all Pennsylvania residents to learn about the signs of problem gambling and help spread the message that treatment and resources are available, and recovery is possible,” said Smith.
 “By educating one another on these signs, you may be able to help a loved one or a friend.”

 For more information on problem gambling resources, visit the department’s website by clicking here .
 Individuals seeking treatment can call the helpline at 1-800-GAMBLER (1-800-426-2537).
 A live chat option is also available by clicking here .